Gonads prepare to make babies (sometimes)

-For some, puberty is a time when the body grows and can often prepare to make babies.
-Puberty happens over many years as parts of your body grow.
+For most people, puberty is a time when the body grows and prepares for reproduction.
+Puberty usually happens over several years and is a nautral parts of body growth.

-Gonads are often called ovaries (when they make eggs & E) and testes a.k.a. balls, testicles (when they make sperm & T).
-A baby is made when an egg and sperm unite near the womb.
+Gonads are often called ovaries (when they make eggs & E) and testes aka balls, or testicles (when they make sperm & T).
+A baby is made when an egg and sperm are combined within the female body in a place called the fallopian tubes.

 For some people with ovaries, hormones help eggs to grow and release.
-If the egg doesn’t get fertilized by a sperm, something called menstruation or “a period” may occur (for more on Periods, click here).
+If the egg doesn’t get fertilized by a sperm, something called menstruation; ‘a period’ may occur (read more about periods.)

 For some people with testes, hormones help sperm to grow and release.

-Many people with a DSD have gonads (like ovaries and testes) that don’t grow eggs nor release sperm.
-This means that some people are unable to help make a baby with their body.
+Many people with a DSD have gonads (like ovaries and testes) that don’t grow eggs or release sperm.
+This means that some of these people are unable to make a baby with their own body.

 To make a baby, you need an egg and a sperm and a womb (a.k.a. uterus) to help it grow.

 Some people don’t have gonads that have eggs or sperm and can’t make a baby.
-Some people don’t make eggs or sperm but do have a small womb that might be used to carry a baby (for example, some women with Swyer’s Syndrome.)
+Some people don’t make eggs or sperm but do have a small womb that might be able to be used to carry a baby – for example, some women with Swyer’s Syndrome.